-Based on the model of the BC (Breeders' Cup) in America and created from an initiative by breeders, the first JBC (Japan Breeding Farms' Cup) races were held at Ohi Racecourse in 2001.
+Based on the model of the BC (Breeders' Cup) in America and created from an initiative by breeders, the first JBC (Japan Breeding Farms' Cup) races were held at Oi Racecourse in 2001.
 It consists of three races - the JBC Classic, Sprint and Ladies' Classic.
 As total prize money, the Classic offers ¥136 million, the highest amount in racing by local governments, while the Sprint offers ¥102 million and the Ladies' Classic ¥69.7 million, an unprecedented sum for racing by local governments.

 Racing by local governments holds several different "Derby" races for three-year-olds on the local circuit.
 The interest in these Derby races were relatively low, partly because the prize money is lower compared to that of JRA's Tokyo Yushun (Japanese Derby) and nationwide recognition was low.
 Therefore, in order to raise awareness and interest, the six districts which held these separate Derby races collaborated and adjusted the racing calendar so that the Derby races are held over a continuous 6-day period at six different racecourses.
 Since 2007, this event has been turned into "Series of Derby Week" to raise its profile and NAR has taken measures to expand nationwide off-track sales.
+And in 2017, this event has been renewed again to "Derby Series" with 8 races are being held at 8 different NAR racecourses over a period of 3 weeks.

 Also, NAR also conducts a series of races for fillies and mares, named "GRANDAME-JAPAN."
 The most outstanding fillies/mares are selected from each age group and they compete over a period of time, vying for the top spot - and incentive money - in their respective groups.

 Another series of races in the local circuit is the "Super Sprint Series," which began in 2011.
-It is a number of sprint races run over a track with only one bend.
+In this event, a number of sprint races no more than 1,000 meters are run over a track with only one bend.